Turkish PM throws weight behind Arab cause

 WINNING OVER ARABS

+Turkey expelled the Israeli ambassador last week in a row over an Israeli raid last year that killed nine Turks on a flotilla bound for Gaza, the Palestinian enclave controlled by the Islamist group Hamas and under blockade by Israel.

-While winning over ordinary Arabs, particularly with non-Arab Turkey's tough line towards Israel, Erdogan's growing popularity and clout could be a headache for more cautious Arab leaders who could see their own influence overshadowed.
+While winning over ordinary Arabs, particularly because of non-Arab Turkey's tough line towards Israel, Erdogan's growing popularity and clout could be a headache for more cautious Arab leaders who could see their own influence overshadowed.

-"Turkey wants to play a regional role, especially when Egypt is busy with the revolution," said Adel Soliman, head of Cairo's International Centre for Future and Strategic Studies.
+"Turkey wants to play a regional role, especially when Egypt is busy with the revolution.
+Turkey thinks it's best placed to play this leadership role," said Adel Soliman, head of Cairo's International Centre for Future and Strategic Studies.

 Egypt has traditionally seen itself as the leading diplomatic player in the Arab region.
 But its position has been eroded by wealthy Gulf countries, such as Qatar, and lately overshadowed by Turkey, with its fast-expanding economy.